 Dr Seuss Was Racist?
-These Political Cartoons He Drew Say Yes!
+These Political Cartoons He Drew Say Yes

 “They’re really an embarrassment, using stereotypical images to vilify human beings to reduce them to something less than a human being so we don’t feel bad about killing them,” Nyback said.

-Dr Seuss also wrote Private Snafu, a series of military training cartoons.
-The main character was an irresponsible soldier who got himself into life threatening situations because of his refusal to obey orders.
+Dr. Seuss also wrote Private Snafu, a series of military training cartoons.
+The main character was an irresponsible soldier who got himself into life-threatening situations because of his refusal to obey orders.

 “(The military) found that the soldiers weren’t responding to the training films, so when Dr. Seuss came up with this character of Private Snafu, they realized they had something that these young soldiers would pay attention to — some sex, some racism,” Nyback said.

-While all of this may seem damning to Dr Seuss, it’s important to note that he did start drawing anti-racist cartoons later on in his career.
+While all of this may seem damning to Dr. Seuss, it’s important to note that he did start drawing anti-racist cartoons later on in his career.

 And if you think that these cartoons are a far cry from Seuss’s work in A Cat In The Hat, Nyback added that the author didn’t like children enough to have any of his own.